hhaoyan/awesome-textmining-materials-science/README.md

-# Text mining ⛏️ materials science
+# Awesome text mining ⛏️ for materials science
-A collection of papers on text mining for materials science.
-Note: this is a work in progress, I will constantly update this page.
+A collection of papers on text mining for materials science. **Note: this is a work in progress, I will constantly update this page.**

 If you find an interesting paper and would like to add it here, please create a PR request.